 Some lenders will accept you making upfront rental payments, which will not have an impact on your monthly income versus expenditure.

 Each lender’s criteria are different, but you do need to ensure they are aware of your build type and of any payment terms and conditions your supplier has stipulated.

 In addition, as part of your full project costs and budget control estimate that you provide your lender with, you’ll need to identify (or at the very least estimate) the following costs:

 - Land purchase and associated fees

-- Project management, including health and safety compliance
+- Self build project management, including health and safety compliance

 - Gaining planning permission, if not already achieved, and associated fees

 - Demolition and/or site preparation